 Book arts Round Table

 In 2019, The Baird began a huge renovation, and BAR lost both its “home” and the use of the Pierro Gallery.
-We were able to continue meeting through early 2020 at the 1978 Art Center due to Maplewood’s generosity.
-Most happily BAR has been offered a new home and partnership with Madison’s Museum of Early Trades & Crafts, and we hope to entice a whole new group of artists and book lovers to the Book Arts Roundtable.
+Currently, BAR has a new home and partnership with Madison’s Museum of Early Trades & Crafts, and we hope to entice a whole new group of artists and book lovers to the Book Arts Roundtable.
 The Museum of Early Trades & Crafts has been wonderfully welcoming and offers BAR a new place to flourish.

 Membership is open to anyone who can’t resist the feel of paper, the wonder of books and excitement of creativity, runs from September to September.
 The annual fee is $30.
 Members are entitled to participate in all exhibitions, projects, workshops, collaboratives, book swaps, and meetings, and will find a generous sharing of ideas, materials, and techniques.
 The BAR’s Coordinator is Chris Schorr, a longtime Madison resident and lover of the METC.
 Further information about the Book Arts Roundtable and membership is available at https://www.bookartsroundtable.com.